Skip to content

 Theobald teaches a variety of Biology courses, from introductory, large lecture classes to graduate seminars focused on teaching for equity.
 She has contributed to extensive research on increasing diversity in STEM courses, and is the lead PI for an NSF grant focused on narrowing performance gaps in introductory courses.
 Her primary education interests focus on student achievement and ways to disrupt educational inequities in science.

-Accessibility: In-person, ASL interpreting | Live captioning for participants attending on Zoom.
+The event included in-person ASL interpreting and live captioning for participants attending on Zoom.